SyneRBI/SIRF-SuperBuild/INSTALL.md

 1. Make sure you have enough free disk-space on your laptop (~10GB for installation).

 2. Install VirtualBox, our [Download page](http://www.ccppetmr.ac.uk/downloads) specifies the recommended version.
 (If it is older than the current default download from VB, you can [get an older version here](https://www.virtualbox.org/wiki/Download_Old_Builds)).
 Please note that this will require administrator permissions on your computer.
+The "host" operating system refers to your computer.
 You do not need to install the Oracle extensions to VirtualBox, although it might come in handy for USB support.
 Although other Virtual Machine software might work, we have not tried this and will not be able to help to get this going.
   Some extra pointers if you experience problems with installing VirtualBox
     - On older Ubuntu versions (e.g. 15.10), there were some problems installing VirtualBox related to `libvpx`, [check here for some help](https://forums.virtualbox.org/viewtopic.php?f=7&t=74050).
     - If your VirtualBox is too old, you might experience problems with networking etc. Please use at least 5.0.40 (at least 5.2.6 on a Mac).

-    - For Macs, the installation of Virtual Box might require you to alter your security settings.
-If you receive an error along the lines of `kernel driver not installed (rc=-1908)`, the following might help.
+    For Macs, the installation of Virtual Box might require you to alter your security settings.
+    - If you receive an error along the lines of `kernel driver not installed (rc=-1908)`, the following might help.
 Click on the Apple icon in the top-left of your screen and then `System Preferences->Security & Privacy->General`.
 Click the padlock in the bottom-left and enter your password to be able to make changes to this page.
 Click `Allow` next to the Virtual Box text.
 Hopefully the problem will have been sorted.
+    - If the installation takes you directly to the `Security and Privacy` window, select `Allow` (the VB is labelled as from Oracle).
+When the installer asks if it should Move to Trash, say `Keep` because you need to re-run the instllation again with the revised security setting.
+Second time around, you can move it to trash.

 3. Download the preinstalled virtual machine from http://www.ccppetmr.ac.uk/downloads.
 Warning: this file is ~4.6GB.
 (You can of course download to a USB stick to save space on your hard-disk).